 I don’t know what it is lately, the cooler weather or the onset of the holiday season but I find myself gravitating towards hearty and savory recipes.
 Straying from our typical go to winter comfort food a chili recipe (that my husband cooks amazingly by the way) I have been experimenting with different stews.
+This Guinness Irish Stew is the perfect comfort meal.

 Maybe it is my Chicago and Irish roots but something about stew with Guinness just sounds so right!
 I know I should be saving this post for St. Patrick’s day but by the time March rolls around here in AZ it will definitely not be stew weather, more like the start of swimming season.